-A number of things have helped establish Aquascape products as the best and most popular water gardening solutions in the world.
+A pond design is becoming popular for landscaping into your yard.
+A number of things have helped establish Aquascape pond design products as the best and most popular water gardening solutions in the world.
 A continuing commitment to excellence is a way of life at Aquascape.
-We’re pleased to represent these fine products in western Canada.
+We’re pleased to represent these fine products.
 Take a moment to familiarize yourself with the water feature and pond design philosophy of the world’s water feature leader.

 Many people try to build water features that are too large for the size of the yard.
 The key to a great looking water garden is to make everything to scale.
 If a natural slope exists on the property, you have a palette to work with, allowing higher waterfalls.
 On flat surfaces, waterfalls that are too high tend to look like chimneys rather than natural falls.
 Keeping to a height of two or three feet offers a great looking waterfall that’s easy to maintain.
 Well designed, your waterfall usually looks larger than it actually is.